jiangmy97/AutoWinding_Matlab_Maxwell/README.md

 # AutoWinding_Matlab_Maxwell
 An auto winding/excitation arrangement MATLAB script for ANSYS Maxwell 2D/3D.

 The MATLAB script is [here](https://github.com/cannonjiang97/AutoWinding_Matlab_Maxwell/blob/main/AutoWinding.m).
-PDF version instructions [here](https://github.com/cannonjiang97/AutoWinding_Matlab_Maxwell/blob/main/Instruction_AutoWinding.pdf).

-Last updated on May 21st, 2021.
+Last updated on May 2021-07-29.

 ## Function:
 * Auto winding arrangement calculation.
 The slot-star vectogram will be plotted.
 The slot-phase arrangements and corresponding data will be displayed in the command window.